pyratemp

 • fast and lightweight

-• modular: pyratemp consists of several parts, which can even be used separately or replaced by an alternative implementation
+• modular: pyratemp consists of several parts, which can be used separately, or even be replaced by an alternative implementation

-• extensible: additional functions can be easily added to the templates, and due to its modularity, whole parts can even be replaced
+• extensible: additional functions can be easily added to the templates, and due to its modularity, the parts can be modified or even replaced

 [2]from: The Zen of Python